SteveJustin1963/tec-STAR-TREK/README.md

-do not use...under construction

 # Star Trek game - Make it so!

-not so yet! still a work in progress
+not so yet! still a work in progress..do not use...under construction

 ![image](https://github.com/user-attachments/assets/4a36ce61-d774-4ce3-bb17-0ea3bcf334d0)